Chart Color Schemes

 Throsby is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The latest Census evaluated dwelling structures in Throsby with 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 66.3% houses and 33.7% other dwellings.
-Home ownership in Throsby was at 7.3%, with mortgaged dwellings at 70.3% and rented ones at 22.3%.
+The dwelling structure in Throsby, evaluated at the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to the Australian Capital Territory's figures of 66.3% houses and 33.7% other dwellings.
+Home ownership in Throsby was at 7.3%, with mortgaged dwellings at 70.3% and rented dwellings at 22.3%.
 The median monthly mortgage repayment in the area was $2,710, higher than the Australian Capital Territory average of $2,123.
-The median weekly rent figure was recorded at $375, compared to the Australian Capital Territory's $462 and the national average of $375 for rents.
+The median weekly rent figure for Throsby was recorded at $375, compared to the Australian Capital Territory's $462 and the national average of $375.
 Nationally, Throsby's mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing